SSWConsulting/SSW.Rules.Content/rules/package-audit-log/rule.md

 That way it is easy to find out where the package is, who was involved in adding or removing it and why the change was made.

 ### Ensure it gets updated
 It's imperative that the package audit log is updated every time a package is added or removed.
-So, add it to the Sprint Review as an item to action every week, that way the team is aware of all changes, and also any missed changes are caught.
+So, add it to the Sprint Review as an item to action every week.
+That way, the team is aware of all changes, and any missed changes are caught.

-Taking it a step further, the process could even be automated by having checks in PRs to add package details, and then generating release notes based on those PRs.
+This process could be taken even further by having automated checks in PRs to add package details and then generating release notes based on those PRs.

 ### Template - What does it look like?
 Markdown is an awesome way to structure and store the package audit log.
-Simply create a list following the below template:
+Create a list following the below template:

 ```
 # Project Northwind Frontend (REACT)